-Last Updated on January 10, 2020
+Last Updated on March 10, 2025

+The clavicle elongated, S-shaped bone that lies horizontally between the sternum and the acromial end of the scapula.
+It is an important connection between the axial skeleton and the pectoral girdle.
 The pectoral girdle or the shoulder girdle is the term used for bones in the appendicular skeleton which connects to the arm on each side.
 The clavicle and scapula constitute the pectoral girdle in humans.

-Clavicle is a slender bone, wider medially at its sternal articulation and noticeably thinner at its lateral third.
+The clavicle is a slender bone, wider medially at its sternal articulation and noticeably thinner at its lateral third.
 The clavicle assumes a gentle S-shape, the medial end convex forward and the lateral end concave forward.

 The shape resembles the musical symbol clavicula.
 It is also known as the collarbone.

-Structure of Clavicle
+Bony Structure of Clavicle

-The bone has following parts
+The collarbone has the following parts

 - Medial end